archeranimesh/pelicanBlog/content/articles/pelican/publishing-blog-github-pages.md

 * `cd ~/mySampleBlog/`
     - Go to the root of the directory where the blog post are kept
 * `git init`
-    - This command initializes a empty repository in the same folder.
+    - This command initializes an empty repository in the same folder.
 * Create a file named `.gitignore` in the same folder.
 * Copy the below content to the `.gitignore` file.